Portentum-V/Xolor/README.md

 # Xolor!

-A quick and dirty class for adding color to the commandline
+A quick and dirty class for adding color to the commandline.

++ The `Xolor` class provides select graphic renditions which are supported by most terminals.
++ The `Xog` class provides a decorator for logging functions.

 *I make no guarantees that this will work for you*